 And, to be honest, even I felt there were good reasons not to proceed.
 It would mean being away from the family a lot.
 The logistics – travel, accommodation, visas, vaccinations – fill me with horror.
 I don’t enjoy the actual travel (I’m a tall, impatient, insomniac who can’t handle jetlag).
 It’ll also cost a lot.
 And be dangerous.
 Not to mention the sheer number (200+) of 10 kms to be run.

 I’ve now done three trial countries (blogs to follow) and I think I’ve finally decided to commit.
-2020 kilometres from London to Tokyo via every country in the world.
+10 km in all 206 countries in the world.
 God help me.

 If anyone reads this and has any advice or contacts, or wants to take part in any way, then I’d love to hear from you.